 - Account ID, which has a token connected to them

 The token has a limited lifespan (24 hours) and can be acquired with the help of an Authorization code or Refresh token.

 What is a Refresh token?

-An additional string that is acquired with the access token.
+An additional string is acquired with the access token.
 The refresh token is used to refresh and update the access token, the lifespan of which is ending.
-This token has a lifespan of 3 months, and on each update of the access token a new refresh token is generated.
+This token has a lifespan of 3 months, and on each update of the access token, a new refresh token is generated.
 Each time a session expires you will need to update both tokens and you cannot use the old key.
 If 3 months run out, we believe this integration as not used and the refreshed token will also run out.
-This means, the user who was granted access will need to be granted access again
+This means the user who was granted access will need to be granted access again